Last updated:

 Strengths-based feedback is critical to increasing employee ROI through engagement.
 According to Gallup, employees who get enough information on goals and successes are 2.8 times more likely to be engaged.
 But it’s far too rare an experience: One of the hardest statements for an employee to strongly agree with is, “In the past seven days, I have received praise or recognition for doing good work” (Gallup again).

-The ability to use talent feedback in transformational ways will set the best companies and communications leaders apart in the future of work.
+The ability to use talent feedback in transformational ways will set the best companies and internal comms leaders apart in the future of work.
 The ones “to watch will be those that actively listen to their employees, harness the power of their sentiments and insights, transparently communicate next steps, and drive meaningful change while involving others in the journey,” says Julia Christenson, Edelman’s U.S. Chair of Employee Experience.

 Employee listening, also called continuous listening, involves the ongoing capture, analysis, and actioning of employee sentiment.
 In short, it’s how you tap into how your people are doing, individually and collectively, so you can respond in smart and helpful ways.
 And it can be a powerful driver of employee ROI.